BrewhouseTeam/brewhouseteam.github.io/_posts/2014-11-04-big-data-with-elk-stack.md

 There is quite a lot going on in just a few lines of code, eh?

-On top of this *logstash* keeps track of the inputs it had processed.
+On top of this, *logstash* keeps track of the inputs it has processed.
 So you can restart it without being concerned of data duplication.

 Although *logstash* is written in *Ruby*, it is really fast.
-The packaged version runs on *JRuby* and it takes advantage of the JVM's threading capabilities by throwing a dozen of threads to parallelize data processing.
+The packaged version runs on *JRuby* and it takes advantage of the JVM's threading capabilities by throwing dozens of threads to parallelize data processing.

 ## ElasticSearch & Kibana

-*logstash* is now ready to store data into *ElasticSearch*.
+*logstash* is now ready to store data in *ElasticSearch*.
 Getting ElasticSearch running on your machine [takes minutes](http://www.elasticsearch.org/guide/en/elasticsearch/reference/current/setup.html).
-[Setup Kibana](http://www.elasticsearch.org/overview/kibana/installation/) and you can now browse your data.
+[Setup Kibana](http://www.elasticsearch.org/overview/kibana/installation/).
 A couple of clicks later, you've got a good looking dashboard.

 ![kibana-dashboard](/images/posts/2014/Nov/kibana.jpg)